ibm-cloud-docs/Cloudant/faqs/document-version-conflicts-faq.md

 {: #what-if-ignore-conflicts}
 {: faq}

-If you don't check for conflicts, or don't fix them, your {{site.data.keyword.cloudant_short_notm}} database begins to have the following problems:
+If you don't check for conflicts, or don't fix them, your {{site.data.keyword.cloudant_short_notm}} database has the following problems:

 - Document inconsistency increases because conflicting documents continue to multiply.
-- Database size increases because documents with conflicts must be retained until the conflict is resolved.
+- Database size increases because documents with conflicts must be kept until the conflict is resolved.
 - Performance degrades because it takes more work for {{site.data.keyword.cloudant_short_notm}} to respond to each request since it has to go through all the conflicted documents to find the "best possible" version.

 ## How do I resolve conflicts?